 While I can't claim first fleet ancestry, I can actually go one better.
 My 4G-grandmother was an aboriginal woman who probably belonged to the Wiradjuri Nation.
 Her son William Isaac Kemp was born on Cooyal Station near Mudgee in 1826.
 Her name is unknown; as is her fate.
 Her son was raised by his father, Isaac Kemp.
 William Kemp and his wife Emma Elliott are my 3G-grandparents.

-Isaac Kemp was just one of our fifteen convict ancestors.
+Isaac Kemp was just one of our thirteen convict ancestors.
 Note that James Grime the Younger was a son of James Grime the Older; and Martin Bohen was a son of Mary Lahy.
-Here is the list of fifteen ancestors.
+Here is the list of convict ancestors.

 Here is the list of our convict relatives.